 Veneers don't actually straighten your teeth; they just make them appear straighter by covering up the crooked parts.
 From an esthetic perspective, this works really well, but it doesn’t solve the underlying problems that come from having crowded teeth.
 Your other teeth may start crowding because the pressures moving your teeth are still present.

-Another possible crowded teeth treatment for adults is having crowns fitted.
+Another possible treatment for adults is having crowns fitted.
 This involves removing a lot of the tooth structure and fitting a metal or porcelain cap over the top.
 You can read more about dental crowns here.

-Although crowns can be effective at making your crowded top teeth or bottom teeth look straight again, they are not always the best option.
+Although crowns can be effective at making your top teeth or bottom teeth look straight again, they are not always the best option.
 Fitting a crown involves removing a lot of healthy tooth, and a lot of dentists would advise against having this procedure for purely cosmetic reasons.